 Members were required to pay more than $500 in fees for the first year of membership, in exchange for educational materials and a members-only credit card with an initial credit limit of only $300.
 If members wished to terminate membership, they were required to give notice with hand delivery or certified mail and continue to pay membership dues for 90 days.

-Gibbs Law Group achieves $40 million settlement on behalf of California customers
+Our attorneys achieve $40 million settlement on behalf of California customers

 In February 2003, Judge Ronald Sabraw of the Alameda County Superior Court and Judge Maxine Chesney of the U.S. District Court for the Northern District of California granted final approval to the settlements, valued at over $40 million.

-Questions?
 Speak to a Consumer Attorney